wooloba/Reinforcement-Learning/README.md

 A Gambler's problem is described in the book as such:
     A gambler has the opportunity to make bets on the outcomes of a sequence of coin ﬂips.
 If the coin comes up heads, he wins as many dollars as he has staked on that ﬂip; if it is tails, he loses his stake.
 The game ends when the gambler wins by reaching his goal of $100, or loses by running out of money.
 On each ﬂip, the gambler must decide what portion of his capital to stake, in integer numbers of dollars.

+2. Windy Grid world is implemented by Sarsa Algorithm which is also knwon as TD(temporal difference learning)

+    a Windy world is described in the book as such: